Don't Knock! Rowhammer at the Backdoor of DNN Models: Potential Countermeasures

 \subsection{Recovery-based Countermeasures}

-\paragraph{Weight Reconstruction} Li et al.~\cite{li2020defending} propose \textit{Weight Reconstruction}\footnote{Weight Reconstruction\cite{li2020defending} implementation is taken from \url{https://github.com/zlijingtao/DAC20_reconstruction}.} to recover the clean network after a bit flip attack occurs.
-Originally, \textit{Weight Reconstruction} aims to recover from an accuracy degradation caused by the attack.
-In this method, the quantized mean of the weight values $Q_{mean}$ is retained for the clean model.
-Since this work assumes the malicious bit flips cause huge differences in weight parameters, the weight values are clipped to stay in between $Q_{mean}+\Delta_-$ and $Q_{mean}+\Delta_+$ where $\Delta_-$ and $\Delta_+$ denotes the clipping boundaries.
+\textit{\textbf{Weight Reconstruction:}} Li et al.~\cite{li2020defending} propose \textit{Weight Reconstruction}\footnote{Weight Reconstruction implementation is taken from \url{https://github.com/zlijingtao/DAC20_reconstruction}.} to recover the clean network after a bit flip attack occurs. \textit{Weight Reconstruction} aims to recover from an accuracy degradation caused by the attack.
 After a bit flip occurs in a weight parameter, the effect of the change is distributed onto other parameters to reduce the overall effect on the model performance.
 We experiment with our CFT+BR attack against a ResNet32 defended by Weight Reconstruction to evaluate the effectiveness of the proposed defense method.
 We applied our attack in two different scenarios.
-In the first scenario, the attacker is not aware that the model is defended by Weight Reconstruction and applies the offline phase of the attack against a defenseless model as described in Section~\ref{sec:cftbr}.
-As a baseline, we know that our attack achieves 91.46\% ASR and 97.77\% TA by flipping 95 bits in the memory.
+In the first scenario, the attacker is not aware that the model is defended by Weight Reconstruction and applies the offline phase of the attack as described in Section~\ref{sec:cftbr}.
+As a baseline, our attack achieves 91.46\% ASR and 97.77\% TA by flipping 95 bits in the memory.
 After applying Weight Reconstruction, we observed that ASR and TA become 32.89\% and 91.02, respectively.
 In the second scenario, the attacker is aware that the model is defended by Weight Reconstruction and applies the offline phase of the attack against a model with Weight Reconstruction.
 However, if the attacker is aware of the defense and applies CFT+BR on a defended model, our attack successfully bypasses Weight Reconstruction by achieving 94.04\% ASR and 89.51\% TA.
-Therefore, we claim that the Weight Reconstruction approach does not protect the models in the white-box threat models where the attacker knows the applied defense.
+Therefore, the Weight Reconstruction approach does not protect the models when the attacker knows the applied defense.